cedeber/eslint-plugin-throw-aware/README.md

 - **Function Naming**: Enforces a naming convention for functions that can throw, e.g., `functionNameOrThrow()`.
 - **JSDoc Enforcement**: Requires JSDoc `@throws` tags for functions that throw errors.

+### Not implemented yet

+- Support `@throws` but without a type.
+Optional.
+- Check if a `@throws` tag is set, but not required.
+- Support of async function
+- Function Naming

 ## Installation

 ```sh